 Our neighbor scored a role in a local production of The Lion, The Witch and the Wardrobe.
 It was a blast to see the show, and know a cast member!

 The slightly more time-consuming – but so meaningful – daily routine we have during Advent is reading a family Advent book together.
 We use the Ann Voskamp book Unwrapping the Greatest Gift.
 Each day’s reading is just a page or two, and there are still times we miss and have to combine a couple days into one.

 Kristie’s family uses The Advent Book, created by Jack & Kathy Stockman.
 She says it’s a beautifully-illustrated book with 25 doors that open to reveal segments of the Christmas story.
 It’s written simply enough that younger children can understand.
 Her family has been reading it together since her boys were babies, and they memorized the Christmas story at an early age because they read it so often.

 I also try to add at least one book to our collection of Christmas books each year.
 Here are a few others to choose from if you want to make reading an Advent activity for a day, or for the whole season:

-Books my families owns/loves:
+Classic Christmas tradition books my families owns/loves:

-3. Make Christmas About More
+3. Make Christmas Traditions About More

 The word “Advent” actually comes from the Latin word adventus, which means “coming.”
 For my family, Advent has always been about preparing for the coming of Christmas.